eRecht24/rechtstexte-sdk/docs/services/list_all_clients.md

 ## Step by step integration
 ### Preparation
-Before you can use this service, follow the steps described [here](../preparation.md).
+Before getting started, you should ensure that you have already finished the steps described [here](../preparation.md).

 ### Execute service
 With the help of our `$apiClient` we are now able to initialize and execute our service.